supervisely-ecosystem/SugarBeet-Multiview-Sample-video-project-annotated/README.md

 ## Overview

-This is an annotated multiview video sample project featuring tractor-mounted camera footage of a sugar beet field capturing growing leaves in both RGB (color) and NIR (near-infrared) spectrums.
-The project demonstrates object tracking capabilities with pre-annotated masks.
-The multiview setup provides synchronized RGB and NIR video streams, simulating real-world multi-spectral agricultural monitoring scenarios where different spectral bands help distinguish vegetation from soil and detect plant health variations.
+This is an annotated multiview video sample project featuring tractor-mounted camera footage of a sugar beet field in both RGB (color) and NIR (near-infrared) spectrums.
+The video captures **sugar beet seedlings and weeds**, with each class annotated separately using pre-annotated masks.
+The multiview setup provides synchronized RGB and NIR video streams, simulating real-world multi-spectral agricultural monitoring scenarios where different spectral bands help distinguish vegetation from soil and enable precise crop-weed separation.

 This sample project is based on data from the [Sugar Beets 2016 dataset](https://datasetninja.com/sugar-beets-2016), an agricultural robot dataset collected on a sugar beet farm near Bonn, Germany, focusing on plant classification, localization, and mapping.